 Some would argue that online courses are more productive, comfortable and efficient than their bricks-and-mortar competition.
 The presentation of material is what matters and if that can be accomplished just as effectively online then it is hard to make an argument for traditional schools.

-This guest post was contributed by Rachel Glover who writes about technology for Conosco; a company that has provided IT support to London's most demanding businesses for 10 years.
+This guest post was contributed by Rachel Glover who writes about technology for Conosco; a London-based IT company.